Exploring Spain’s Cultural Gems: A Day Trip to Toledo and Segovia from Madrid

 In Segovia, your guide will leave you some free time to grab lunch—an opportunity to try local specialties, perhaps roasted pig or hearty stews—before embarking on the afternoon’s sightseeing.

-- Toledo: Private Walking Tour With a Local Guide
+- Toledo: Cathedral Tour With a Local Guide

 Segovia: Roman Engineering and Gothic Grandeur